Effects of Gambling Addiction

 How does problem gambling affect your personal relationships?

-By addressing gambling disorder in therapy and including these affected loved ones in the gambling addiction recovery process, healing and mending these relationships is possible.
+By addressing gambling addiction in therapy and including these affected loved ones in the recovery process, healing and mending these relationships is possible.

 How does gambling affect you mentally?